ropensci/plater/inst/doc/plateR-basics.md

 So what happened? `read_plate()` read in the `plateR` format file you created and turned each layout into a column, using the name of the layout specified in the file.
 So you have four columns: Drug, Concentration, Bacteria, and Killing.
 It additionally creates a column named "Wells" with the well identifiers for each well.
 Now, each well is represented by a single row, with the values indicated in the file for each column.

-When you have multiple plates, you can combine them all into a common data frame with the `read_plates()` function.

 ### Step 2 (again): Combine a one-well-per-row file and a `plateR` format file with `add_plate()`

 In the previous example, we assumed that the killing data was provided by the instrument in plate-shaped form, so it could just be pasted into the `plateR` format file.
 Sometimes, though, you'll get data back formatted with one well per row.